-The program was used to model the sodium cold fast reactor with a power of 1538 MWth, and the schematic diagram of the model is shown in Fig. 2.
+The program was used to model the sodium cold fast reactor with a power of 1538 MWth, and the schematic diagram of the model is shown in Fig. 3.
 The program models the core, the inter-wrapper flow, the cold pool, the hot pool, the main pump, the intermediate heat exchanger, the direct heat exchanger, the air heat exchanger, and the pipes in the reactor.
 To analyze the effect of the direct heat exchanger placed in the cold pool and hot pool on the removal of natural cycle decay heat, the DHX placed in the cold pool and hot pool was modeled respectively.
 The core is modeled by five channels, which are Core 1, Core 2, control rod, blanket, and shield zone.
+The cold pool adopts three-layer model and the hot pool adopts 2-D junction-cell model.
+Radial stratification model is used for modeling IWF, and 28 nodes were divided along the radial direction and 20 along the axial direction.

 For the steady-state condition of the SFR, the results of program calculation are shown in Table 1.
 The total power of the reactor is 1538MW, the mass flow rate of the reactor core is 6495 kg/s, and the mass flow rate of IHX is 1635 kg/s.
 The average temperature of the cold pool is 628.6 K, and the average temperature of the hot pool is 808.3 K.